apike/allenpike.com/_posts/2020-10-31-how-to-not-build-a-social-network.markdown

 Part of this is the well-known “network effect” where a social platform gets more valuable when there are a ton of people already on it.
 But there is also a subtle, related issue – a kind of “noise floor” where for a social product, it’s hard to get any signal at all from your users when there aren’t a lot of them.

 Consider that even *if* your theoretically-better-than-Facebook platform started to get adoption in some niche, who’s to say those are the users that fit the product best?
-The same app in 10 parallel universes could have highly varying levels of success depending on who their early users are and how that effects the community norms, product evolution, and future growth.
+The same app in 10 parallel universes could have highly varying levels of success depending on who their early users happened to be, and how that effected the community norms, product evolution, and so on.

 So sure, you might have this very nice app, only for it to be initially colonized by rabid fans of [badly drawn Sonic cartoons](https://dumbrunningsonic.tumblr.com/).
 Next thing you know, all your user onboarding algorithms “learn” that new users always want to be recommended looping gifs of a MS Paint style Sega mascot attempting to locomote poorly.